loicsander/Robofont-scripts/MutatorScale/Readme.md

 This way may seem less straightforward in terms of code but is closer to design.
 You provide the required meaningful proportions that allow the MutatorScaleEngine to compute scaling values.

-**width** corresponds to simple horizontal scaling and should be a float value akin to a percentage (100% == 1).
+**width** corresponds to simple horizontal scaling and should be a float value akin to a percentage (100% == 1.0).

-**referenceHeight** can be either a string or an number (float or int), but if it is a string, it should be a height reference the master fonts know about: vertical metrics.
+**referenceHeight** can be either a string or a number (float or int), but if it is a string, it should be a height reference the master fonts will know about: vertical metrics.

 **targetHeight** is the height you wish to see your scaled glyphs have; should be a number (float or int).